Waymar Royce by Valdihr ©

-As a third son of a lord, Waymar did not have many chances at wealth or land and so joined the Night's Watch.
-He was escorted by his father north to the Wall.
-They both stayed at Winterfell as guests on the way.
-While Waymar was there, Sansa Stark fell wildly in love with him.
-Among the brothers of the Night's Watch, his behavior and appearance earned him some ridicule behind his back, including from Gared and Will.
+As a third son of a lord, Waymar had few chances at wealth or land and so joined the Night's Watch.
+He was escorted by his father, Lord Yohn Royce, north to the Wall.
+While they stayed at Winterfell as guests on the way, Sansa Stark fell wildly in love with Waymar.
+Among the brothers of the Night's Watch, Waymar's behavior and appearance earned him some ridicule behind his back, including from Gared and Will.

-Shortly before the series starts, Lord Commander Mormont gave Ser Waymar the command of a ranging in the Haunted Forest for a band of wildling raiders.
+Shortly before A Song of Ice and Fire begins, Lord Commander Jeor Mormont gave Waymar the command of a ranging in the haunted forest in search of a band of wildling raiders.
 He was accompanied by Gared and Will.
-Ser Waymar was by far the least experienced of the three, having been in the Night's Watch for less than half a year, whereas Mormont counted Gared and Will among his best men.
-However, Ser Waymar felt it was his due to have a command because he was a knight, and Mormont accepted because he didn't want to offend Waymar's father.
+Waymar was the least experienced of the three, having been in the Night's Watch for less than half a year, whereas Jeor counted Gared and Will among his best men.
+However, Waymar felt it was his due to have a command because he was a knight, and Jeor accepted because he did not want to offend Waymar's father.

 A Game of Thrones